 A: Graduate accounting courses reduce the number of semester credits needed to fulfill the CPA accounting course requirements.
 One graduate semester or quarter credit in accounting counts 5/3 credits toward the accounting course requirement; therefore, 18 semester hours of graduate credit will substitute for 30 semester hours of undergraduate credit.
 However, credits earned in graduate business courses are equivalent to undergraduate business courses in meeting the 24-hour business course requirement.
 Graduate accounting courses do not reduce the overall credit requirement below 150 semester hours.

 Q: Is Ohio residence still required for the CPA exam?

 A: No. Residence is no longer a legal requirement in Ohio for admission to the CPA examination.
 However, a person who sits for the CPA examination as a nonresident Ohio candidate must meet the residence requirement at the time of CPA certification.
 Residence implies legal US residence that qualifies for in-state tuition status at an Ohio college or university.

 1. Q: How do I transfer exam credit to Ohio?

-A: If you earn credit on the CPA examination as a candidate in another state and you wish to transfer this credit to Ohio, you would need to complete the Ohio CPA certification educational requirements and residence requirement.
-If you continue to sit for the CPA exam as a candidate of the other state and obtain a CPA certificate in the other state, then you may obtain an Ohio CPA certificate by reciprocity or substantial equivalency.
+A: If you earn credit on the CPA examination as a candidate in another state and you wish to transfer this credit to Ohio, you need to complete the Ohio CPA certification educational requirements and residence requirement.
+If you continue to sit for the CPA exam as a candidate of the other state and obtain a CPA certificate in that state, then you may obtain an Ohio CPA certificate by reciprocity or substantial equivalency.